 The interim statement of cash flows is required to include cash flows cumulatively for the financial year to date, together with the comparable year to date period of the preceding financial year.
 Unlike the interim statement of comprehensive income, there is no requirement to present the cash flows of the current interim period for quarterly reporters.
-A Layout (International) Group Plc only prepares half yearly interim financial statements (i.e. it does not prepare quarterly statements).
+A Layout prepares only half yearly interim financial statements (i.e. it does not prepare quarterly statements).
+Therefore, A Layout has presented interim statement of cash flows for the six months ended 30 June 2021 and the comparative year to date period of the preceding financial year.